Excel for the web

 Formula tools- advanced

 Microsoft Excel desktop app supports the most advanced formula tools, such as 3D reference style and array formulas.
-Excel Online only supports the most basic Excel formulas.
+Excel for the web only supports the most basic Excel formulas.
 Learn more about formulas.

 Full fidelity reading view